ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### Include Desktop Icons

-Show the desktop ions when sharing the entire screen.
+Show the desktop icons when sharing the entire screen.

 #### Include Desktop Picture